Distributed Scalar Quantization for Computing: High-Resolution Analysis and Extensions: Multivariate Functional Quantization

 Some remarks: \begin{enumerate} \item By comparing \eqref{eq:multi-je-alloc-dist} to \eqref{eq:multi-var-alloc-dist}, we see that the inclusion of Slepian--Wolf coding has reduced the sum rate to achieve any given distortion by

-This is, of course, not unexpected as it represents the excess information in the product of marginal distributions as compared to the joint distribution.
-This has been termed the \emph{multiinformation}~\cite{StudenyV1998} and equals the mutual information when $n=2$. \item While the fractional allocation $\alpha_1^n$ of quantizer resolution has a unique minimizing choice, there is some flexibility in rate allocations for the Slepian--Wolf encoder.
+This is, of course, not unexpected as it represents the excess information in the product of marginal probability distributions as compared to the joint probability distribution.
+This has been termed the \emph{multiinformation}~\cite{StudenyV1998} and equals the mutual information when $n=2$. \item While the resolution allocation $\KB$ amongst the $n$ sources has a unique minimizing choice, there is some flexibility in rate allocations for the Slepian--Wolf encoder.
 Any point on the Slepian--Wolf joint-entropy boundary may be achieved with arbitrarily low probability of error.

 \item The theorem seems to analytically separate correlations among sources from functional considerations, exploiting correlation even though the quantizers are regular.
 In reality, the binning introduced by Slepian--Wolf coding transforms the scalar quantizers of each source component into nonregular vector quantizers so as to remove redundancy between sources. \end{enumerate}